Heidi-Negrete/Capstone-MAUI-App/Documentation/developer_guide.md

 The solution is split into four projects:
 **AcademicAssistant**: The main application project that contains the main entry point and pages.
 **AcademicAssistant.Core**: Contains the ViewModels, Services, and Converters, and business logic.
 **AcademicAssistant.Repositories**: Contains the data access layer and models.
-**AcademicAssistant.Tests**: Contains the unit tests for the application.

 Here are some of the key files and directories for the project:
 - [AppShell.xaml](../AcademicAssistant/AppShell.xaml) The main shell of the application that defines the navigation structure.